Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/RB/_index.md

 ## Create a logical network on your Azure Local instance

-HCIBox networking includes a 192.168.200.0/24 subnet tagged to VLAN200.
-This network is designed for use with Arc-enabled VMs on HCIBox.
+LocalBox networking includes a 192.168.200.0/24 subnet tagged to VLAN200.
+This network is designed for use with Arc-enabled VMs on LocalBox.
 To use this preconfigured network, you must create a logical network resource that maps to this subnet.

   | Network detail |        Value          |
   | ---------- | --------------------- |